 Coaches can then assign these activities to their clients, who complete them using their Apple or Android device.

 Quenza’s pre-loaded activities, metaphors, and lessons include a range of illustrative graphics.
-Coaches looking to run group sessions online can pair the platform with a group video conferencing tool, share their screen, and give lessons with beautiful accompanying visuals.
+Coaches looking to run group coaching online can pair the platform with a group video conferencing tool, share their screen, and give lessons with beautiful accompanying visuals.
 Then, the coach can walk through the exercises with group members together, making for a memorable and engaging session.

 No matter your coaching focus, you’re bound to find something useful for your practice within the platform, so be sure to take advantage of the platform’s $1 trial today.